-The below Incorporated Therapies and Techniques are not offered as stand alone Therapies, but are instead often incorporated as a regular part of certain Therapies (Primary), or may occasionally be utilised where their application is merited (Secondary), therapeutic skills during one or more Appointments you choose to receive from Focused Therapy London.
+The below Incorporated Techniques are not offered as stand alone Therapies, but are instead often added as a regular part of certain Therapies (Primary), or may occasionally be added where their application is merited (Secondary), therapeutic skills during one or more Appointments you choose to receive from Focused Therapy London.

 Myofascial Release Therapy (MFR)

 This process enhances healthy freedom in both muscle length and joint range of movement as well as freedom from pain and discomfort.
 Relevant guidance may also be given on lessening undue strain on the muscles, including correct posture and amending unhealthy postural habits that originally lead to your myofascial dysfunction.

 Myofascial Release Therapy can be undertaken in the form of a hands on massage therapy as well as by Medical Acupuncture (Dry Needling) which is very effective in resolving myofascial dysfunction and trigger points.

 What are the main objectives of Myofascial Release Therapy?

 Myofascial Release Therapy is undertaken to resolve myofascial dysfunction that has occurred in the soft tissues such as trigger points, adhesions and restrictions in muscle length and joint range of movement.
 Its techniques promote relief from pain, return to more flexible range of movement in the muscle and joints, resolution of muscular spasms, calms neurological dysfunction and can be an effective treatment for those experiencing either Chronic Fatigue Syndrome (CFS) / Myalgic Encephalomyelitis (ME) or Fibromyalgia.